LambdaTheDev/NetworkAudioSync/README.md

 - From now on, don't touch AudioSource component in your code - use NetworkAudioSource.

 # Main features
-- Asset covers most AudioSource features
+- Most AudioSource features are covered
+- Audio lag compensation included
-- NetworkAudioSource state changes are server-authoritative
+- Asset is server-authoritative
-- Can be used with many networking solutions
+- Can be used with all networking solutions
-- Support Discord server, usually I respond in less than day
+- Support Discord server
-- Audio synchronization is memory-friendly
+- Memory & GC friendly

 # Supported networking solutions
 To be honest, all networking solutions are supported!
 All you have to do is write custom integration component (remember to implement INetworkAudioSyncIntegration interface) & you are done!
 But here are listed networking solutions that are officially supported: